clerk/orgs/examples/force-an-org/README.md

 # force-an-org

-This example shows how to build an application that does not allow users to operate under a _Personal Workspace_.
+This example shows how to build an application that does not allow users to operate under a _Personal Account_.
 To require organization membership for all users:
 1. Navigate to **Organization Settings** page in the Clerk Dashboard
 2. Enable the organizations feature if not already active
-3. Turn on **Force organization selection**
+3. The **Allow personal account** option will be enabled by default
+   1. Personal accounts being disabled by default was released on \[RELEASE DATE].
+Applications created before this date will not be able to see the **Allow personal accounts** setting, because personal workspaces were enabled by default.

 ## Set Up